BanhAnna/CS428Project3a/README.md

 <img width="767" alt="thumbnail" src="https://user-images.githubusercontent.com/77754518/137814851-3e575c28-6783-4956-ad27-06754e840a0d.PNG">

-# CS 428 Project 2
+# CS 428 Project 3

 > _This has been tested on version 2019.4.28f1 of the Unity software_

 ## Introduction

-This project is to depict a phobia and help the user over coming their fear using the Oculus Quest and Unity.
-The phobia I chose to represent is Ludophobia or the fear of games.
-Because of the recent success of the show Squid Game, I decided to build the office like the show.
-The show had many games that included red light green light, marbles, and tug of war.
-The fun colors and music of the office is to put the player at ease.
-The office even has some presents on display for the user who overcomes their fear!
-This project is a VR game using the components from the VRTK suite within the [Unity] software.
+This project builds off of Project 2 where there are 3 different  This project is a VR game using the components from the VRTK suite within the [Unity] software.

 ### Downloading the project

 * Download this project repository to your local machine using *one* of the following methods:
-  * Git clone the repository with `git clone https://github.com/BanhAnna/CS428Project2`
+  * Git clone the repository with `git clone https://github.com/BanhAnna/CS428Project3a`
-  * Download the zip file at `https://github.com/BanhAnna/CS428Project2` and extract it.
+  * Download the zip file at `https://github.com/BanhAnna/CS428Project3a` and extract it.

 ### Opening the downloaded project in the Unity software